zaneobrien/UsedCarDeals/README.md

 ### Running

-Will work with python 2 or 3
+This will work with python 2 or 3

 ``` python UsedCarPrices.py```